AU-HC/mayo-threshold-go/README.md

 ## Remarks
 - This is a prototype implementation of the threshold construction based on the referenced paper.
 - The current focus is correctness and clarity, not optimization.
-- For a version that includes active security protections, see the active-security branch.